Friday, December 22, 2017

 "Blood transfusions are a religion.
 They have never been safety- or efficacy-tested," he said.
 "Drug options are carefully tested and regulated through prospective, randomised double-blind testing, but blood transfusion stands apart in that it has predominantly been believed to be helpful and evolved as a pillar of modern medicine."

 Blood transfusions are not life-saving.
 They are simply bad medicine.
 Click on the links, do your research.
-Share this column with everyone you know, particularly if they are in the medical field, or if they are in the media.
+Share this column with everyone you know, particularly if they are in the medical field or the media.

 Unlike those drug commercials, I'm not suggesting you "ask your doctor."
 I'm suggesting you "TELL your doctor."
 If he disagrees, find a doctor who has read something other than Facebook this week.